open-telemetry/opentelemetry-collector-contrib/receiver/carbonreceiver/README.md

 The following setting are optional:

 * `tcp_idle_timeout` (default = `30s`): The maximum duration that a tcp
   connection will idle wait for new data.
-This value is ignored is the transport is not `tcp`.
+This value is ignored if the transport is not `tcp`.

 In addition, a `parser` section can be defined with the following settings: